As India counts dead, brutality of Hindu-Muslim riot emerges

 For Anwar, the doctor, he said he eventually grew numb to the carnage.
 Yet he’s still coming to grips with how fellow Indians could do what they did to one another.

-“It’s as if evil had pervaded and housed itself in the hearts of the mob,” he said. __ Associated Press writer Aniruddha Ghosal contributed to this report.
+“It’s as if evil had pervaded and housed itself in the hearts of the mob,” he said.